toddr/RFB/0001-pep-process.md

 The PPE editors will not unreasonably deny publication of a PPE.
-Reasons for denying PPE status include duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the Perl philosophy.
+Reasons for denying PPE status include duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not being in keeping with Perl's philosophy.
 The Pumpking can be consulted during the approval phase, and is the final arbiter of a draft's PPE-ability.

 Developers with git push privileges for the [PPE repository](http://github.com/perl/ppe) may claim PPE numbers directly by creating and committing a new PPE.
 When doing so, the developer must handle the tasks that would normally be taken care of by the PPE editors.
 This includes ensuring the initial version meets the expected standards for submitting a PPE.
-Alternately, even developers should submit PPEs via pull request.
+Alternately, even developers may submit PPEs via pull request.
-When doing so, you are generally expected to handle the process yourself;
+When doing so, they are generally expected to handle the process themselves;
-if you need assistance from PPE editors, mention `@perl/ppe-editors` in issues or pull requests on GitHub.
+if they need assistance from PPE editors, they should mention `@perl/ppe-editors` in issues or pull requests on GitHub.

-As updates are necessary, the PPE author can check in new versions if they (or a collaborating developer) have git push privileges.
+As updates are necessary, the PPE author can check in new versions if they (or a collaborating developer) have git push privileges, else they can submit updates by way of pull requests.

 After a PPE number has been assigned, a draft PPE may be discussed further on P5P (getting a PPE number assigned early can be useful for ease of